 Bacterial vaginosis and miscarriage risk

 Research has shown that women who have bacterial vaginosis may experience a significant increase in the risk of miscarriage in the first trimester.
 A study involving women going through IVF found that those with BV had a miscarriage rate of 31.6%, compared to 18.5% for those with healthy vaginal flora.
-This trend was consistent even when taking other risk factors into account.
+This trend remained consistent even after accounting for other risk factors.

 Interestingly, first-trimester miscarriages seem to coincide with a decrease in beneficial Lactobacillus bacteria and an increase in the variety of other bacterial communities.
 A meta-analysis of 25 studies found that vaginal dysbiosis (either BV or AV) was correlated with higher early pregnancy loss.